mmsellam/332project/Design.md

 Name SDi the new sorted data of each Wi
 So for all i1 < i2, for all x1 and x2 elements of SDi1 and SDi2 respectively, x1 < ei1 <=e(i2-1) <= x2
 As a result SD1.concat(SD2.concat(....concat(SDn)...)) == SD
-ChatGPT's suggestion: Make use of parallelism inside every worker during merging

-## Step 5: Sending back
-For i= 1 to n:
-    Wi sends SDi to master
-    Mater stores SDi in the needed destination
-    If Wi can store them to the destination directly, it would be helpful